Migrating & Updating

 The table is now called srv_channel users.
 Custom fields have been removed in favor of attributes.

-column.
+Those are stored as JSON in the attributes column.
 It gives more flexibility if you want to add more data to users.

 Table notifications

-Table was renamed srv_notifications
+Table was renamed srv_notifications and the column botId was added

 Table logs

-, and there are multiple columns that were changed.
+This table was renamed from logs to srv_logs, and there are multiple columns that were changed.

 Table hitl_sessions